AndrewSink/3D-Low-Poly-Generator/README.md

 >var targetTri = currentTriangles - (Math.floor((decimatePercentage* currentTriangles)))</br>
 >var time = Math.floor((decimatePercentage * currentTriangles) * .00267)</br>

-It's not 100% accurate, but it is able to give a good indication of the general amount of time required to process a mesh.
+It's not 100% accurate, but it is able to give a good indication of the general amount of time required to process a mesh, as well as estimating how many triangles will be removed.

 ![Deci5](https://user-images.githubusercontent.com/46334898/143718408-c1d20201-df25-4c02-a5f3-f8c25f260708.png)